-Due Date: see course schedule above
+Due Date: see class schedule

 Purpose: The opportunity to think about and integrate what you are learning and apply your learning to practice.
 Each student will create a basic, individualized growing and marketing plan for one medicinal, aromatic or wildcrafted plant.

-Description: Choose one of the crops that you researched in assignment 2 that could provide you with a viable operation.
-For example, growing peppermint for aromatherapy, or borage for oil.
-Students will expand on the information provided in Assignment 2 to create a more detailed plan for successfully moving their chosen product from seed through to market.
+Students will expand on the information provided in Assignments 1 and 2 to create a more detailed plan for successfully moving their chosen product from seed through to market.
+Refer to the Guiding Questions in Table 3-1, page 27 of your textbook to help you decide what information may be important in your situation.